 Albacore Tuna Bowl (びんちょう鮪の漬け丼) is very easy to prepare.
 I use MSC Certified sashimi grade albacore tuna that’s vacuum sealed for this dish (available on my online sashimi store Fish for Sushi.com).
 Simply defrost in refrigerator for about 5-6 hours and it’s ready to enjoy.

-This dish is flavored with with soy sauce, sake, mirin, and sesame oil – the usual condiments for most of Japanese meals.
-The meal is simple, yet perfect for a family especially when you’re busy all day long and need to feed the hungry family in short time.
+This rice bowl dish is flavored with with soy sauce, sake, mirin, and sesame oil – the usual condiments for most of Japanese meals.
+The meal is simple, yet make a quick special treat for the family at the end of a long day.

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!